rlwolfe/DB/README.md

 ----------- Stage 3 -----------

-Additional queries with 2/3 table joins were added to the file [joins.sql] (https://github.com/rlwolfe/DB/blob/c4708da078fe141f66b46f708df00c52f8174095/Joins.sql) with their timings below each query
+Additional queries with 2/3 table joins were added to the file [Joins.sql](https://github.com/rlwolfe/DB/blob/c4708da078fe141f66b46f708df00c52f8174095/Joins.sql) with their timings below each query

 Once the views were created and the queries added they all returned the following:
 INSERT 0 1